Skip to main content

 What happens if I use PacePoints after my PaceSetter end time?

-Why are there gaps in my PacePoints line?
+Why are there sometimes gaps in my PacePoints line?

-Gaps in the line can occur when there is less than 15 minutes of continuous data.
+Gaps in the PacePoints line can occur when there is less than 15 minutes of continuous heart rate data tracked by your band.
 For example, if you took off your band to charge it.